 Alternatives to baby walkers

-Activity centres and play pens that are stationary (can't be moved by your child) are safer.
+Activity centres and play pens that cannot be moved by your child are safer.
 They should only be used for short periods of time and under supervision.

 Tummy time and crawling